metasoarous/oz/README.md

 ## Overview

-vizard is a tiny client/server library meant to enable REPL-based data visualization in the browser (mostly) painless.
+vizard is a tiny client/server library meant to enable REPL-based data visualization in the browser.

 ## Usage